ESPRI-Mod/synda/sdt/doc/src_install.md

 Linux distribution with Python 2.6+.

-If possible, a local file system should be preferred over a parallel distributed file system for the database file.
+A local file system should be preferred over a parallel distributed file system for the database file.

 ## Dependencies